The Corporate Immigration Review: Germany

 From 1 March 2020, the Skilled Immigration Law Act came into effect, providing further facilitation for both the procedure and material requirements for highly skilled migrants, who may now benefit from a fast-track procedure and a further loosening of the material requirements to access a job offer if they hold a recognised degree (see below for details).

-Moreover, over the past few years, further incentives have been set by the implementation of new categories allowing lower-skilled migrants access to the German labour market under certain conditions, in particular, for those applicants holding a German professional qualification or a foreign one recognised as equivalent to a German one.
+Further incentives allow lower-skilled migrants access to the German labour market under certain conditions.
 Now, with the changes to the Skilled Immigration Law Act having come into effect on 1 March 2020, the granting of a residence title for the purpose of employment as a skilled worker with academic training requires only that:

 - there is a concrete job offer;